danpeig/node-red-meshtastic-msg/README.md

 - Supervise/monitor device status
 - Subscribe and receive all types of events supported by Meshtastic.js (examples: Atak, Position, Range Test, Map Report, Store and Forward, etc...)
 - Send packets to any Meshtastic APP (port num)
 - Plug and Play: Node-RED is the only requirement.
-No additional servers, libraries or external dependencies.
+No additional servers, libraries or external dependencies
-- Indirect support to MQTT via uplink/downlink channels.
+- Indirect support to MQTT via uplink/downlink channels
+- Forget about protobufs

 ## Limitations
 - Connect directly to MQTT server: this is not supported by [Meshtastic.js](https://js.meshtastic.org/)